VincentVanAltena/AthensJerusalem/README.md

 # AthensJerusalem

-What has Athens to do with Jerusalem?
+This repository host data files created in the PhD research 'What has Athens to do with Jerusalem?'